-Welcome to the final installment of the nutrients of the rainbow series.
+Welcome to the final installment of the nutrients of the rainbow series— blue and purple nutrients!
 So far we’ve learned about anthocyanins, carotenoids, and chlorophyll, which are the nutrients responsible for the red, orange, yellow, and green colors of foods.

 For the last segment – blue and purple – we will revisit anthocyanins and introduce betalains, a similar category of chemicals in plants that produce color.
 We’ll learn about the similarities and differences between these molecules, highlight two superfoods – blueberries and beets, and provide a recipe for beet kvass.